luc-ta/luc-ta.github.io/_pages/cbp.md

 >
 > I demand that Pitt cease to promote CBP/ICE recruitment to the Pitt community.
 As a community member, I am appalled at that Pitt is advertising openings for border patrol agents and staying silent on whether ICE can enter campus spaces without warrant.
 >
-> Instead of giving empty words of support as in your previous email, Pitt needs to take action and protect its international students and workers.
+> Instead of giving empty words of support as in your previous email, Pitt needs to take action and protect our international colleagues.
 Until then, Pitt's actions and compliance make me ashamed to be part of the Pitt community.